jgowler/CI-CD-with-Forgejo/Forgejo Actions/README.md

 3. The Runner will create a container using the `hashicorp/terraform:latest` image.
 4. It will then go through each step to do the following:
 - Install Python3, pip, nodejs, and npm.
-- Checkour the repository using `actions/checkout@v4`.
+- Checkout the repository using `actions/checkout@v4`.
 - Initialise the TF code with no backend.
 - Format the TF code.
 - Validate the TF config.